splunk/public-o11y-docs/apm/apm-use-cases/apm-use-cases-intro.rst

     <h2>Monitoring use cases</h2>
   </embed>

-Site reliability engineers, service owners, engineering executives, and performance engineers at Buttercup Games use Splunk APM for the following monitoring-related use cases:
+Site reliability engineers, service owners, engineering executives, and performance engineers at Buttercup Games use Splunk APM for the following monitoring use cases:

 - :ref:`monitor-services`
 - :ref:`configure-business-workflows`